Eureka (1983 film): Legacy

-Film critic and film maker Mark Cousins put Eureka in his top-10 favorite films in the Sight & Sound Greatest Films poll 2012 and has called the film a "masterpiece".
+Film critic and film maker Mark Cousins put Eureka in his top-10 favorite films in the Sight and Sound Greatest Films poll 2012 and has called the film a "masterpiece".
 Director Danny Boyle listed Eureka as one of his top-five favorite films of all time.

-The film's title was used by musician Jim O'Rourke for his album Eureka.
+The film's title was used by musician Jim O'Rourke for his 1999 album Eureka.